siMobin/Gemini-Echo/README.md

 1. Clone the repository.
    - `git clone git@github.com:siMobin/Gemini-Echo.git`
-2. Run `setup.ps1` in PowerShell setup the project environment:
+2. Run `setup.ps1` in PowerShell(Windows) to setup the project environment:
    - It will automatically create a virtual environment named **Gemini Echo** and install the required dependencies using pip.
    - It also activates the virtual environment for you.
 3. Set up the environment variables in the `.env` file: